MicrosoftDocs/quantum-docs-pr/articles/overview/what-is-quantum-computing.md

 Microsoft is developing a quantum computer based on topological qubits.
 We believe a topological qubit will be less impacted by changes in its environment, therefore reducing the degree of external error correction.
 Topological qubits feature increased stability and resistance to environmental noise, which means they can more readily scale and remain reliable longer.

-## Quantum software – a full software stack
+## Quantum computing – a full hardware and software stack

 Microsoft's quantum program is unique in that we focus on scaling each and every component of the system to deliver real quantum impact.
 This comprehensive approach involves:
 * building a quantum computer using reliable, scalable and fault-tolerant topological qubits,